 - Primary Contact: Kate Theisen

 The Bag Lunch Program provides lunches for 35–70 individuals each weekday at Meade Memorial Church in Old Town.
 Meeting House volunteers prepare sandwiches, make cookies, and pack/serve the lunches.
 Lunches are delivered and served at Meade Memorial.
-The Meeting House is assigned one Wednesday and Thursday each month.
-Due to COVID-19, sandwiches and other supplies are being dropped off at Mary Lee Anderson’s porch and she is handling packing and delivering.
+The Meeting House volunteers work 2-3 days each month.

 Carpenter’s Shelter supports the homeless in achieving sustainable independence through shelter, guidance, education, and advocacy.
 Meeting House volunteers provide and serve resident dinners on the fourth Sunday of even months each year.
 Volunteers deliver a ready-to-serve evening meal and stay to serve and cleanup.